 Stomach Ache and Indigestion Relief

-In addition to providing the typical office medicine to relieve employees of aches and pains and colds and allergies, employees may face other common ailments, including stomach issues.
+In addition to being provided with the typical office medicine to relieve aches, pains, colds and allergies, employees may face other common ailments, including stomach issues.
 Rather than trying to find multiple medicines to relieve different digestive issues, a few brands have multi-symptom relief in one formula for all common problems.
 Look for capsules or chewable pills, rather than liquid forms, to help ensure a sanitary environment.

 Additional Supplies for Your Office First Aid Kit

-Although there are no exact requirements for an office first aid kit, it is recommended to buy a kit that meets ANSI Z308.1-2003 Minimum Requirements for Workplace First Aid Kits.
+Although there are no exact requirements for an office first aid kit, its recommended to buy a kit that meets the minimum requirements for workplace first aid kits, as specified by the American National Standards Institute.
 Your kit should include a variety of bandages, compresses and sterile pads, as well as antiseptic cream, burn cream, adhesive tape and exam gloves.
-Depending on your work environment, you may be advised to add cold packs, eye patches, eyewash and a CPR barrier device to the kit.
+Depending on your work environment, you may be advised to add cold packs, eye patches, eye wash and a CPR barrier device to the kit.
 Its better to have more rather than less in case of an accident or an emergency.

-Along with all of the proper office medical supplies, consider offering a CPR course or other emergency training to your employees.
-It will create a safer environment as well as give your staff additional skills they can use outside of work.
+Along with all of the proper office medical supplies, you may want to consider offering a CPR course or other emergency training to your employees.
+It will create a safer environment and give your staff additional skills they can use outside of work.